Best places to see bears in Mammoth Lakes

 Where to see bears in Mammoth Lakes

 The truth is that you are just as likely to see a bear walking through a neighborhood as you are to see one on a hike in the middle of nowhere.
 You don't see them as often on or near Main Street, but they spend a lot of time on side streets and in areas with less traffic.
 They tend to be more active late in the afternoon and at night.
 Sadly, they are often spotted trying to get in dumpsters in various condo complexes.
-They also seem to be very active up in the Lakes Basin close to Lake Mary and Horseshoe Lake and near Snow Creek and Sierra Star golf courses.
+They also seem to be very active up in the Lakes Basin close to Lake Mary, Lake George, or Horseshoe Lake.
+Bears are also often spotted near Snow creek Golf course and Sierra Star golf course.
 There isn't really a strategy to spot a bear in Mammoth, but if you spend a lot of time up here you are almost guaranteed to see bears regularly.

 Back to blog